 Skip to main content

-When you create or edit an expression, the Item Form Expression Builder will appear.
+When you create or edit an expression, the Item Form Expression Builder appears.
+Drag the canvas to pan around and scroll to zoom.

 An overview of the Item Form Expressions Builder with key points numbered